 It’s a good idea to break the total cost down into the different elements of the remodel:

 There are many websites that have free online cost calculators for you to play around on and gather plenty of good advice.
 As a rule of thumb, allocate 15 percent of the budget to flooring and 15 percent to fixtures.
 If opting to paint the walls, allocate 5 percent of the overall budget.

 An acrylic shower will cost about $500.
 Stone floored showers and a shower with built-in seating and a glass swivel door will run to around $4,000 to $5,000 depending on the materials and square footage.

 Countertops need to be hardwearing and waterproof and will cost anywhere from $200 to $100 depending on whether they are laminate, post-form, wood, or marble.
-It will also depend on if they are a standard shape and size or bespoke.
+It will also depend on whether they are a standard shape and size or bespoke.

 Bathroom vanities usually have a sink, faucet, and counter.
 They cost between $300 and $3,800 depending on size and finish quality.
-Custom, made to measure, double vanities, with his and her sinks and drawers will be upwards of $5,000 to $10,000 or more.
+Custom, made-to-measure, double vanities, with his and her sinks and drawers, will be upwards of $5,000 to $10,000 or more.

 Choosing a toilet is more about flush strength and durability rather than style.
 Basic toilets cost around $80.
 Meanwhile, sleek modern toilet prices can be as high as $8,000.
 One important factor to consider is toilet seat quality.